 SME Stock Exchange in India

 Stock market investing offers a wide range of options.
 It offers more possibilities than buying and selling shares in the secondary market.
-There are many different options available, apart from the well know stock exchanges – trading shares of listed companies.
+There are many different options available, apart from the well-known stock exchanges – trading shares of listed companies.
 There is the Initial Public Offer (IPO) or primary market, the derivatives segment and recently the latest Small-Medium Enterprises (SME) exchange.
-For the confident investors looking for newer and more gainful options, the SME exchange can prove to be a superior platform.
-In this article, we review the SME Stock Exchange in India, the need for a SME Stock Exchange, procedure for trading on SME Exchange and important trading guidelines.
+For confident investors looking for newer and more gainful options, the SME exchange can prove to be a superior platform.
+In this article, we review the SME Stock Exchange in India, the need for an SME Stock Exchange, the procedure for trading on SME Exchange and important trading guidelines.

 Features of Small and Medium Enterprises

 Typically, companies list their shares on the exchange in the primary market by means of an Initial Public Offer (IPO).
 This mostly includes large corporates.
 Nevertheless, some small and medium enterprises have a capacity for providing superior return for investors.
 Further, certain investors that have superior knowledge of assessing the risk of an SME are also interested in investing in SMEs that match their risk appetite.
 To match such investors with investees, both NSE and BSE have created separate SME stock exchanges in India.
 The BSE refers to SME exchange, while the NSE exchange is termed ‘Emerge’.

 Listing Requirement for SMEs